Work From Home Security Tips

 Now that the world has shifted to working from home there are new questions and concerns for employers, employees, and clients.
 CMIT Solutions is here to answer those for you in order to make working from home both efficient and safe.

-This past week we addressed a client who’s work email was hacked on his home computer.
-We also helped another client who was a victim of ransomeware that resutled in the loss of company files.
-We even recieved a call from another client whose home computer was hacked, 1,000 + of his contacts were deleted, and all of his recycle bins were emptied.
+This past week we addressed a client whose work email was hacked on his home computer.
+We also helped another client who was a victim of ransomware that resulted in the loss of company files.
+We even received a call from another client whose home computer was hacked, 1,000 + of his contacts were deleted, and all of his recycle bins were emptied.
 Do not let yourself be the next victim of hacking because of a lack of education about working safely from home.

 Below are some responses to common questions about work from home security.

 Q: All of my files are in Microsoft 365 or a Cloud-hosted application.
 The cloud is supposed to give the ability to work from anywhere, can’t I just work from my home computer?

 Q: I know about computers, I have anti-virus software installed, isn’t that enough?

 Q: What are the specific risks posed by working from a home computer?

 Q: This won’t happen to me; the probability is so small.

 Q: What can I do to secure my home computer?